United States forms

 - If you may need to travel but want to maintain your pending application

-- Neglecting to retrieve and print the I-94/I-95 can result in a lack of proof for your legal visitor status.
+- Neglecting to obtain and print the I-94 form can result in a lack of proof for your legal visitor status.

 DS-82 is an official Department of State form titled "U.S. Passport Renewal Application".